Pike1868/next_read_v2/README.md

 ### Target Demographics

 The primary users of this platform are:

 -   Individuals passionate about reading and on the lookout for their next book to read.
 -   People who want to keep tabs on their reading habits.
 -   Anyone aspiring to cultivate a reading habit to enjoy the many benefits that reading provides, as highlighted [here](https://www.healthline.com/health/benefits-of-reading-books).

 ### Demographics by Stats

 -   **Reading Patterns:** 19% of US adults are responsible for 79% of books read annually, as indicated in this article [research](https://journals.sagepub.com/doi/full/10.1177/1367549419886026).
 -   **Gender Distribution:** Another interesting bit of information I found: According to data gathered by Zippia, 64.3% of readers are women, while 35.7% are men.
 More details can be found [here](https://myclasstracks.com/us-book-reading-statistics/).

-## Project Directory Structure:
+## Project Directory Structure

 ```
 next_read_book_tracker_v2/